Magisk Module WebsiteTelegram

 1. Download and Install Magisk Manager: Start by downloading and installing the Magisk Manager app on your device from the official website or a trusted source.

 2. Obtain the Stock Boot Image: Download the stock boot image for your device.
-This file is crucial as it serves as the base for creating the patch.
+Without this file, patch development would stall – it’s the necessary springboard that sets the project in motion.

 3. Open Magisk Manager and Select ‘Install’: In the Magisk Manager app, navigate to the ‘Install’ option and choose ‘Select and Patch a File.’